dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-create-a-text-decoration.md

   - "typography [WPF], text decorations"
   - "baseline type [WPF]"
 ms.assetid: cf3cb4e7-782a-4be7-b2d4-e0935e21e4e0
+description: Learn how to create a TextDecoration object and modify its properties in order to add decoration to text.
 ---
 # How to: Create a Text Decoration
 A <xref:System.Windows.TextDecoration> object is a visual ornamentation you can add to text.
 There are four types of text decorations: underline, baseline, strikethrough, and overline.
 The following example shows the locations of the text decorations relative to the text.